vinfreecs/genga/Documentation.md

 # Poynting Robertson drag #
-The Yarkovsky effect is implemented with two different schemes, both according to BURNS, LAMY, AND SOTER, 1979 (Radiation Forces on Small Particles in the Solar System).
+The Poynting Robertson drag is implemented with two different schemes, both according to BURNS, LAMY, AND SOTER, 1979 (Radiation Forces on Small Particles in the Solar System).
  * The first scheme computes the Yarkovsky effect and performs a velocity kick.
  * The second  scheme computes the drift rates da/dt and de/dt updates the Keplerian elements.